NwanneChidinma/NwanneChidinma/README.md

-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on Scum Master
+- 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me is on LinkedIn, www.linkedin/in/nwannechidinmado/

 <!---